Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/UIVisualizerService.md

 [IUIVisualizerService](/Catel.Core\Catel\Services\IUIVisualizerService.md)

-Service to show modal or non-modal popup windows.All windows will have to be registered manually or are be resolved via the [IViewLocator](#).
+Service to show modal or non-modal popup windows.
+All windows will have to be registered manually or are be resolved via the [IViewLocator](#).